rohandhupar1996/emotion_detection_cl_lab/README.md

 This project implements an emotion detection model using various computational techniques.
 It includes preprocessing of data, feature extraction, model training, and evaluation.

-# Let's create the README.md file with the provided content.

 ## Table of Contents

 1. [Files Description](#files-description)